samir-gandhi/server-profiles/splunk-logs/README.md

 * Create index - named pinglogs
 * Create Data Input -> HTTP Event Collector (named pinglogs).
   * save the token that is genereated at the end of this.
-* add the PingFederate App for Splunk.
+* add the PingFederate, PingAccess, and PingDirectory Apps for Splunk.

 Now that you have an HEC token, update it on the line with #CHANGEME in `splunk/splunk-config-init.yaml`.
 Then: